 If you have been ticketed for driving recklessly or aggressively in North Carolina, you should take the charges seriously and immediately seek legal counsel.
 Coolidge Law Firm understands the major consequences that convictions in these types of cases can have enormous consequences, which is why we fight to get the most favorable outcomes for our clients.

 Our firm helps motorists in such communities as Raleigh, Apex, Cary, Fuquay-Varina, Garner, Holly Springs, Morrisville, and Wake Forest.
-Let our Wake County reckless driving attorneys provide a complete evaluation of your case during a free consultation by calling (919) 239-8448 or fill out the contact form below today.
+Let our Raleigh reckless driving attorneys provide a complete evaluation of your case during a free consultation by calling (919) 239-8448 or fill out the contact form below today.